|The Frankfurt-Tipp rating:|

 |Genre:||Animation, Adventure, Comedy, Children's film|

 |Direction:||Phil Johnston, Rich Moore|

 |Production country:||USA 2018|

-Because for the last act the makers had the great idea to let Ralph dive into Darknet.
-Of course, this has consequences that are not only a bit too scary for the little audience, but also lack any kind of charm.
-The finale is just chaotic, exaggerated and much too gloomy - fitting to the title.
-It's a pity, because after the successful prelude and the really original way in which the internet is shown here as a world of its own, the animated film seems a bit uninspired during the last twenty minutes and also visually boring due to the rampant action.
+Because for the final act, the makers had the terrific idea of having Ralph descend into the Darknet.
+This, of course, has consequences that are not only a bit too scary for small viewers, but also lack any form of charm.
+The finale is just - in keeping with the title - chaotic, over the top and far too dark.
+It's a shame, because after the successful opening and the really original way in which the Internet is shown here as a world of its own, the animated film feels a bit uninspired in the last twenty minutes and also visually boring, especially because of the rampant action.

 An article by Frankfurt-Tipp